 [True story: the first time I saw a Clever Dripper was at Brew Lab in Edinburgh and I didn’t know what it was or what it was called.
 When the barista, who was demonstrating it to me, put it on a carafe and it started draining, I said “ooh, that’s clever!”.]

-The resulting brew tends to be more subtle and delicate than a cafetiere, with less body.
+Whichever method you use, the resulting brew tends to be more subtle and delicate than a cafetiere, with less body.
 There’s also less sediment than a cafetiere since the filter retains all the ground coffee.
 Finally, it’s far easier to clean: just take the filter paper, plus ground coffee, and drop them in the compost before giving the Clever Dripper a quick rinse.

 Finally, a good indicator that you’re getting it right is if you have a nice, flat bed of coffee in the bottom of the filter paper, although the best indicator of all (and the only one that matters) is how the coffee tastes at the end of the process!